How to Remediate PDF’s and Electronic Documents for Accessibility and Section 508 CompliancePublished on

 Accessibility Quality Control

-Information used by assistive technologies is provided within a document via a tag structure format that represents its visual and structural components.
+A tag structure format that represents its visual and structural components within a document provides the information assistive technologies use.
 To ensure compliance with Section 508, a person must inspect and review every single page within a document and modify its’ tag-structure to make certain all elements conform to accessibility requirements.

 Quality control for these assistive technologies is the most important element when remediating and repairing documents for compliance with Section 508.
 Document remediation requires human involvement even when using all the accessibility tools provided.